kurt-krueckeberg/open-fda-device-events/docs/api.md

 ## openFDA API Overview

-Like all RESTful APIs, results are returned as a JSON object, and this search-results object has two sections:
+Results are returned as a JSON object, and the search-results object has two sections:

 1. `results` &mdash; an arrray of results matchiing the search criteria.
 This is for non-count-returning queries.